apify/apify-docs/sources/platform/actors/development/actor_definition/dockerfile.md

 - **Node.js 16 + Playwright + Chrome on Debian**  ([`apify/actor-node-playwright-chrome`](https://hub.docker.com/r/apify/actor-node-playwright-chrome/)) - similar to the `apify/actor-node-puppeteer-chrome` image, but it comes preinstalled the [`playwright`](https://github.com/microsoft/playwright) automation library instead of Puppeteer.
 With this image, you can use the [`launchPlaywright()`](https://crawlee.dev/api/playwright-crawler/function/launchPlaywright) function and [`PlaywrightCrawler`](https://crawlee.dev/api/playwright-crawler/class/PlaywrightCrawler).
 This image also comes with a `firefox` and `webkit` version.

 For a full list of available images, [see the Apify SDK Docker image guide](/sdk/js/docs/guides/docker-images).
-Note that some images available in the Apify UI can be marked as deprecated.
-This means that they should no longer be used for new projects and old projects are encouraged to migrate to one of the non-deprecated images.

 ## Images with Apify Client for Python preinstalled {#python-actor-images}

 The [Apify API client for Python](/api/client/python) is preinstalled on these images.